qameta/allure-docker-compose/README.md

 IMPORTANT: **docker compose** should be used without dashes

-## Step for Running Allure TestOps
+## Steps to get Allure TestOps Up and Running

+Do not update the content of docker-compose.yml unless its is explicitly recommended by our support team.

 1. Create .env file by copying our template (env-example)